 Progesterone cream is not enough to keep the uterine tissue from growing when taking estrogen therapy.
 Whether that estrogen is a oral, cream, sublingual troche or pellet.
 Progesterone cream is not protective enough for the uterine tissue.
 Progesterone cream bypasses the digestion and goes right into the bloodstream and can be quite strong.
 The cream can be stronger than the capsule in certain respects.
 But it is the progesterone capsule that specifically targets the uterine lining to keep it thin.
 I know this from experience.
 I am going to give you two examples:

 Berta was a patient of mine that discharged herself from my practice.
 We were still on good terms, but she wanted to go a different direction.
 She emailed me a few years later, saying she was feeling good and was working on getting rid of her fibroids.
+She was seeing her gynecologist and receiving hormone therapy from that doctor.
+But she was not getting a lot of answers from her gynecologist and recently she was have a period.
 Now Berta was in her late 60’s and really should not have had any symptoms of bleeding and fibroids.
 But she really like the “serums” she was taking and the bleeding was suppose to reflect the fibroids leaving her body.
-In her email, she was also using an estrogen-only vaginal ring.
+In her email, she was also using an estrogen-only vaginal ring prescribed from her gynecologist.

 I knew Berta had a uterus and thought this might be suspicious.
 I suggested she come in and let me do a pap smear and talk about her bleeding and other directions that might also help.
 I never looked into the ‘serums’ but the estrogen-only ring she was taking caused her uterine lining to thicken up so much that she was bleeding.
 After her pap smear came back with ‘malignant cells’, I sent her to a gynecologist surgeon, I knew.
 Berta has uterine cancer.
 Thank goodness the cancer was only in the uterus.
 But she had to have her ovaries, uterus and cervix (full hysterectomy/oophorectomy) removed.

 Mandie came to see me for a second opinion.
 She was in her late 60’s and was on BHRT.
-She was on a biest (estriol and estradiol) and progesterone cream.
+She was on a biest (estriol and estradiol) and progesterone cream from another BHRT doctor.
 It was combined together, and she took it twice a day.
 She had taken it for two years and then she started bleeding.
 She then had a transvaginal ultrasound and a biopsy that showed cells of undetermined significance.
 That means the cells do not show cancer.
 But (big but), it does not rule out that she doesn’t have uterine cancer.